drewjoe907/NeuralNet/README.md

 # drewjoe907
 # NeuralNet

-This is a simple neural_net wharehouse in javascript using supervised learning strategy for machine learning.
+This is a simple neural_net in javascript using supervised learning strategy for machine learning.

 Why Javascript?
 This is a training excersise to build up my matrix math